 7 Foods High in Iron to Keep You Strong and Healthy

-Iron is an essential mineral which is critical for many of the functions of your body.
+Iron is an essential mineral which is crucial for many of the functions of your body.
 This mineral is needed to make proteins like hemoglobin and myoglobin.
 Low intake of iron can cause iron deficiency anemia and also make you more susceptible to illness and infections also this can even cause premature delivery in pregnant women.
-You can improve iron deficiency with adding iron rich foods into your diet.
+You can avoid iron deficiency with adding iron-rich foods into your diet.
 Here is the short list of healthy foods rich in iron.

 White Beans.
 All the beans are loaded with iron, but white beans are packed with the most iron.
 You can enjoy white beans in a salad, soups, pasta dishes or add them to stews.
 In 100g navy bean, boiled contain 2.4 mg iron.

 Dried Apricots.
 Apricots are a really excellent source of iron and also many other nutrients.
 Apricots can be tasted raw, cooked, canned, and also dried.
 Dried apricots can provide your body with the most benefits and also the largest amount of iron.
 Dried Apricots also lose their high water and sugar contents, but they don’t lose their highly nutritious qualities.
 100g Dried Apricots contain 2.7mg iron.
 Good thing is that they are an easy snack throughout the day.

 Sunflower Seeds.
 These seeds are packed with essential minerals, especially iron also they are known for their impressive supply of vitamin E. Sunflower seeds are an easy and tasty snack, they can be found at your local grocery store year round.
 100g Sunflower Seeds dried contain 5.3 mg iron or 40% of daily intake.